rhuss/rhuss.github.io/_posts/2016-11-3-jolokia-is-not-rest.md

 published: true
 ---

-From time to time people come to me and as: "Why is Jolokia not RESTful ?".
-This post has the answer.
+From time to time people come to me and say: "I really would love Jolokia if only it would be RESTful".
+This post tells you why.
 <!-- more -->

 I really like REST, yes I do.